angrybacon/doomsday-wiki/markdown/chapters/appendices/playables.md

 and one of the few that are legal _and_ playable in Legacy.
 It can be a very powerful tool allowing for some unique pile construction that plays well around :card[Endurance] and makes good use of :card[LED].
-If you run a list with an excess of Ritual effects you can ply extra {B} into the _Flashback_ cost for Echo and cards like Predict or Consider allow you to easily place it into the graveyard.
+If you run a list with an excess of Ritual effects you can put extra {B} into the _Flashback_ cost for Echo and cards like Predict or Consider allow you to easily place it into the graveyard.